FRANCE & BELGUIM

 In 1930, Violet Blanck entered the work at the age of 23.
 She was the first sister worker to begin preaching in France.
 She went to England in 1940 and helped in missions there at various times, where she also cared for her parents there and later married.
 (Source: First Missions in Switzerland)

-Who were the first brother workers?
-A 1922 Workers List shows Ray Bonds by himself; and a 1924 list shows John Baillie joining him that year.
+A 1922 Workers List shows Ray Bonds by himself; and a 1924 list shows John Baillie joining Ray in 1924, possibly with Tom Kinglake.

 Orin Taylor (Nebraska) and Jim Chapman (England) show up on the 1929 Workers list, along with Kitty Westerby and Dorothy Brown (both from England).
 Violet Blanck shows in 1930, by which time several others had arrived: Hubert Childers ( Texas), Arthur Boyce ( England), Marjorie Millward ( England) and Anise Duck ( Texas).

 Who were the first sister workers?
-In 1930, Violet Blanck entered the work at the age of 23.
-She was the first sister worker to begin preaching in France.
+After the war, Kitty Westerby and Dorothy Brown were the first.
+In 1930, Violet Blanck entered the work at the age of 23 and preached in France.
 She went to England in 1940 and helped in missions there at various times, where she also cared for her parents there and later married.

 Who was the first to profess?
 Soon after the Blancks arrived in Paris, John Baillie and Ray Bonds came to their door on the rue Godat de Mauroy, and the Blanck home became the first open home in France.
 In 1927 the Blancks attended convention in England.